carvel-dev/kwt/docs/network.md

-## Network Commands
+## Network Commands (`kwt net start` and `kwt net listen`)

+### Start

-`kwt net start` commands provide a way to access Kubernetes services and pods via DNS or IPs directly from your workstation.
+`kwt net start` command provides a way to access Kubernetes services and pods via DNS or IPs directly from your workstation.
 Only OS X and Linux is currently supported.

 Possible uses: